chijioke-ibekwe/spring-security-jwt/README.md

 ## 🧐 About <a name = "about"></a>
 This project is a fully configured Spring Security JWT module using the new Spring Boot 3 and Spring Security 6 frameworks.
-It provides all the spring security JWT starter code you need to quickly bootstrap your small to medium scale projects, and allows you to focus on your peculiar business logic.
-This module has the following features:
+It provides all the spring security JWT starter code you need to quickly bootstrap your small to medium scale projects, allowing you to focus on your peculiar business logic.
+This project supports the following features:
 - User registration
 - User login using the password grant type
 - User token refresh using the refresh token
 - User logout
-- API method security using user roles and permissions
+- API method security with user roles and permissions

 **If you find this project useful, kindly drop a star on this repo.
 I'll really appreciate it.**